Get free access to

 Starting from November 15, 2021, a special notification obligation for VAT payers applies, for each bank account used for business purposes.
 All registered VAT payers are obliged to report the numbers of all own bank accounts (payment, deposit), which the VAT payer will use for business that is a subject to tax under the Slovak VAT Act.
 This obligation applies both to bank accounts held with a domestic payment service provider and to accounts held with foreign payment service providers.

-Newly registered VAT payers will be required to comply with the reporting obligation immediately from the date on which they became VAT payers or immediately from the date on which they set up such an account after they have been registered as VAT payers by the tax office.
+Newly registered VAT payers will be required to comply with the reporting obligation immediately from the date on which they became VAT payers with an assigned VAT number or immediately from the date on which they set up such an account after they have become VAT payers with an assigned VAT number.

 VAT payers will be obliged to also notify any subsequent change, addition, or cancellation of notified bank accounts without delay.